phdonn/LoL-Match-Prediction/README.md

   height="600"
   frameborder="0"
 ></iframe>
-- **Description**: The ROC curve shows the True Positive Rate (TPR) versus False Positive Rate (FPR) for both models:
-  - **Baseline Model**: AUC = 0.76.
-  - **Final Model**: AUC = 0.80.
-- **Significance**: The increased AUC demonstrates better discrimination ability in the final model, capturing more nuanced relationships between features and outcomes.
+- **Description**: The ROC curve shows strong model performance with an AUC of 0.830, significantly better than random guessing (diagonal line).
+The curve's shape indicates good discrimination ability, with a sharp initial rise suggesting the model is particularly good at identifying the most confident predictions.
+The high AUC score validates that despite modest accuracy improvements, the model is making reliable probabilistic predictions.

 ---
 ## **Feature Engineering and Selection**
 - **Added Features**:
-  1. **`gold_xp_interaction`**: Accounts for the synergy between gold and experience, hypothesizing that their combined effect influences match outcomes.
-  2. **`kills_deaths_ratio`**: Highlights the team's efficiency in securing kills versus their deaths, a critical metric in competitive matches.
-- **Reasoning**: These features were derived from the game's mechanics, emphasizing interactions and strategic dynamics that were not captured by raw gold and experience differences.

----
+  1. **`kills_deaths_ratio`**: While intended to capture team fight efficiency, this feature ultimately did not contribute significantly to the model's performance, as shown by the feature importance analysis.
+  2. **`gold_xp_interaction`**: Similarly, this engineered feature did not appear as significant in the final model, suggesting that the raw gold and XP differences were more informative.
+- **Feature Importance Results**: The analysis showed that the original features were most predictive:
+  - golddiffat25: 0.46 importance
+  - xpdiffat25: 0.378 importance
+  - killsat25: 0.159 importance
+  - deathsat25: 0.000 importance

 ## **Modeling Algorithm and Hyperparameter Tuning**
-- **Algorithm**: The final model used a `RandomForestClassifier`, chosen for its ability to handle non-linear relationships and feature interactions.
+- **Algorithm**: Random Forest Classifier, chosen for its ability to handle non-linear relationships and feature interactions.
-- **Hyperparameters**:
+- **Best Hyperparameters** (from GridSearchCV):
-  - `max_depth = 5`: Limits tree depth to prevent overfitting.
+  - `max_depth = 10`
+  - `min_samples_leaf = 1`
-  - `min_samples_split = 10`: Ensures splits occur only with sufficient data points.
+  - `min_samples_split = 2`
-  - `n_estimators = 200`: Balances computational cost and predictive power.
+  - `n_estimators = 100`
-- **Tuning Method**: Performed using `GridSearchCV`, evaluating hyperparameter combinations with cross-validation for robust performance estimates.
+- **Tuning Method**: GridSearchCV with 3-fold cross-validation.

----

 ### **Performance Comparison**
 - **Baseline Model**:
-  - Accuracy: 0.76.
+  - Accuracy: 75.56%
-  - AUC: 0.76.
-  - F1-Score (Class 1): Moderate.
+  - Equal performance across classes
 - **Final Model**:
-  - Accuracy: 0.71.
+  - Accuracy: 75.39%
-  - AUC: 0.80.
-  - F1-Score (Class 1): Higher, indicating better focus on predicting wins.
-- **Improvement**: Despite a slight dip in overall accuracy, the final model exhibits better performance in recall, precision, and AUC, particularly for Class 1.
-This reflects a more targeted approach to the prediction task.

-<iframe
-  src="assets/feature_importance_final_2.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>
+  - Confusion Matrix shows balanced prediction:
+    - True Negatives (Losses): 10,550
+    - False Positives: 3,332
+    - False Negatives: 3,472
+    - True Positives (Wins): 10,410
+  - ROC-AUC: 0.830, indicating strong discriminative ability

 ## Conclusion

-This project explores the relationship between in-game metrics and match outcomes in professional League of Legends esports matches.
-By leveraging a rich dataset, we developed predictive models to classify match outcomes (win or loss) based on features that capture team performance at the 25-minute mark.

-Our journey began with data cleaning and quality assessments to ensure the integrity of the analysis.
-Key features, such as `golddiffat25` and `xpdiffat25`, were identified as primary predictors due to their strong correlation with match outcomes.
-Missing values were handled appropriately, and irrelevant columns were removed to streamline the analysis.

-The baseline model, a Random Forest Classifier, demonstrated a strong initial performance with an accuracy of 75.56% and balanced precision, recall, and F1-scores.
-However, to better capture the complexity of the game dynamics, we engineered additional features:
-- **Kills-to-Deaths Ratio**: Reflecting team efficiency in engagements.
-- **Gold-Experience Interaction**: Highlighting the combined effect of resource and level advantages.

-Through iterative feature engineering and hyperparameter optimization using GridSearchCV, we improved the model's interpretability and performance.
-The final model achieved an accuracy of 75.57%, with notable improvements in capturing nuanced patterns through the engineered features.

-Visualizations played a key role in understanding the data and the model’s performance.
-Distribution plots illustrated the separation between winning and losing teams based on gold difference, while confusion matrices and ROC curves highlighted the strengths and limitations of the models.
-Feature importance charts provided further insights into how each feature contributed to the predictions.
+This project explored predicting League of Legends match outcomes using data at the 25-minute mark.
+While our feature engineering attempts (kills/deaths ratio and gold/XP interaction) were theoretically sound, the empirical results showed that the original features were most predictive.

 ### Key Findings:
-1. **Gold Difference as a Core Predictor**:
-   - Teams leading in gold at 25 minutes have a significant advantage, emphasizing the importance of this metric in determining match outcomes.
-2. **Enhanced Predictive Power**:
-   - Feature engineering introduced gameplay-relevant metrics that improved the model's ability to generalize, capturing interactions not evident in the baseline model.
-3. **Balanced Model Performance**:
+1. **Resource Advantages Dominate**:
+   - Gold difference (0.46) and XP difference (0.378) were the strongest predictors
+   - Kill count had moderate importance (0.159)
+   - Death count showed no significant predictive power

+2. **Model Performance**:
-   - The final model performed consistently across both classes, minimizing bias and ensuring robustness.
+   - The final model achieved 75.39% accuracy

-This project demonstrates the power of data-driven approaches in understanding and predicting complex phenomena, such as competitive esports outcomes.
-By combining domain knowledge, data science techniques, and thoughtful modeling, we were able to build a pipeline that can provide actionable insights into gameplay performance.

-The results, along with interactive visualizations, are presented on this GitHub Page to make the findings accessible and engaging for a broader audience.
-Whether you are a data scientist, a gamer, or simply curious about esports analytics, this project showcases how data can reveal the hidden dynamics of competitive games.
+   - Strong ROC-AUC score of 0.830
+   - Balanced performance across winning and losing predictions

+3. **Feature Engineering Impact**:
+   - Simpler features outperformed engineered ones
+   - Original resource-based metrics (gold, XP) captured most of the predictive signal

+This analysis suggests that in professional League of Legends, resource advantages at 25 minutes are more reliable predictors of game outcomes than combat statistics or engineered feature combinations.
+The high ROC-AUC score indicates that the model makes reliable probabilistic predictions, even though the accuracy remained similar to the baseline model.